6 Signs of High Cortisol Levels in Your Body

-How to reduce the levels of cortisol in the body?
+How to balance the cortisol levels in the body?

-Here we shall introduce some tips for decreasing cortisol levels in the body so that you can lead a healthier life.
+Here we will introduce some tips for decreasing cortisol levels in the body so that you can lead a healthier life.

 Say goodbye to coffee

-If your intention is to lower your catabolic metabolism and increase your anabolic metabolism, do not drink any more coffee.
+If your intention is to lower your catabolic metabolism and increase your anabolic metabolism, don’t drink any more coffee.

 Try to sleep more

 Improve your sleep cycle by drinking infusions like chamomile or valerian tea before sleeping.
-This will make your body fall asleep quicker and for longer.
+Furthermore, this will make your body fall asleep quicker and for longer.

 Apart from lowering the levels of cortisol in your body, you will look younger and healthier, and it will minimize the impact left by the passing years.

-The known benefits of having a regular exercise routine, through gaining muscle mass and increasing the production of serotonin and dopamine, will lower the risk of developing anxiety or depression.
+The known benefits of having a regular exercise routine, like gaining muscle mass and increasing the production of serotonin and dopamine, will lower the risk of developing anxiety or depression.

-Not only that, but you burn more of that excess energy which accumulates in the body and will blow away your cortisol levels.
+Not only that, but you will burn more of that excess energy which accumulates in the body and avoid an imbalance in your cortisol levels.

 Keep your sugar levels stable